Essential oils and

 Essential oils are used in aromatherapy and other alternative therapies for a wide range of health issues, including skin conditions like psoriasis.
 Relatively few studies have explored essential oils as a treatment for psoriasis.
 A lot of the information available is anecdotal in nature.

-Essential oils aren’t recommended as a primary or first-line treatment option.
+Essential oils aren’t recommended as a primary or first-line treatment option for psoriasis.
 You should use them only as a complementary therapy to your regular regimen.
 You should also consult with your doctor before adding essential oils to your treatment routine.
-They can help determine whether this is the best option for you.
+They can help determine if essential oils are a good option for you.

 Here’s a breakdown of the oils commonly used to treat psoriasis.